kriya-finance/code-test-frontend/README.md

 ### If you are in contact with our Talent Team
 * ZIP your code directory, without uncommitted / ignored files _(including node_modules)_
 * Email the submission in a zip file to our Talent team contact
-* Alternatively fork this repository, and contact our talent team with the link to the forked repository when you are ready

 ### Getting in contact with our talent team
 Get in touch with us via email at [recruitment@marketinvoice.com](recruitment@marketinvoice.com)!